Live from Amish Country

 I’ll be staying put for a while this month, so I’ll be putting a lot of time and energy into making this site the best that it can possibly be.

+Despite being on the road through most of June, I stayed remarkably consistent in my publishing cadence.
 Thrice-weekly essays will continue to be posted each Monday, Wednesday, and Friday.
 This month, I plan on writing about the following topics, among several others:

 - Lessons from 60 Days of Writing in Public

 - The Sea-Change of the 21st Century